Custom build steps: PyVista on ARM64

 RUN pip install matplotlib numpy pillow pooch scooby && pip install --no-deps pyvista==0.44.1

 Using the custom_build_steps field, we can run arbitrary commands on the image as if they were in a Dockerfile.
-We start here by temporarily setting the user to root, as the default user in the Tesseract build process is tesseractor – which does not have root privileges – and then switch back to the tesseractor user at the very end.
-We then run commands directly on the shell via RUN commands.
+We run commands directly on the shell via RUN commands.
 All these steps specified in custom_build_steps are executed at the very end of the build process, followed only by a last execution of tesseract-runtime check that checks that the runtime can be launched and the user-defined tesseract_api module can be imported.